Castle of Marvão: History

 In 1938, the DGMEN Direcção Geral dos Edifícios e Monumentos Nacionais (Directorate General for Buildings and National Monuments) began working on repairing the walls, staircases and battlements.
 In proceeding years there were other projects to improve the condition of the castle that included: the walls, ceilings, tile and doors in 1947; the renovation of the Roman ceilings and plastering of the interior placements, repair of the walls, arched doorways, pavement, stone sill and exterior door in 1952; reconstruction of the walls and base of the cornerstones in 1957; demolition of the battlements along the castle, repair of other walls, bartizans, gates and painting of the artillery pieces in 1958.

-On 21 October 1960, the castle was included in the Special Protection Zone and non aedificandi zone, which was later revoked in 1962.
+On 21 October 1960, the castle was included in the Special Protection Zone and Non ædificandi zone, which was later revoked in 1962.
 The following year, repairs to the museum ceiling and other dependencies of the castle, construction of the roadway around the castle and a staircase to the tower keep terrace was undertaken.
 Other repairs continued in 1962, that included to the walls, ceilings and gates.
 This projects conditioned in the successive years with projects to clean, reinforce and repair the walls and other aspects of the fortification.

 The castle was illuminated in 1994, and in 1995, the buildings in the square, the walls and exterior spaces were repaired or improved.
 The southern barbican was destroyed in 1997, near the children's garden park, but was re-constructed between 1998 and 1999.

 In 2002, the general plan to repair nine parts of the structure was initiated under direction of DREMS.
 The following year, a tender by DGMEN was issued to complete repairs in the castle.
 This project benefited the walls and the path towards the bartizan over the Vila Gate and was extended to the tower.
 Reclamation of the hearth and guardhouse was also included in these tasks.
 A similar tender was issued in March 2004 by the municipal government to improve the site's illumination, which included improvements to the electrical system and telephone network, in addition to the construction of a de-mountable stage.
 This was later expanded between 2005 and 2006, under the pretext of program of ant-vandalism, the public illumination was improved.